mircosoderi/neo4j-viz/README.md

 # neo4j-viz
-Suppose you have `Dot` resources stored in your neo4j semantic database, each having its label, position, radius, and color.
+Suppose you have Dot resources stored in your Neo4j semantic database, each having its label, position, radius, and color.
 How do you display those dots on a Web page and keep them updated at real-time?
-How do you make them clickable, and soft delete them from the database when clicked?
-This repository provides answers for these questions.
+How do you make them clickable, and soft delete them from the Neo4j database when clicked?
+This repository provides an answer for these questions.

 # Overview